Estimating the best separable approximation of non-pure spin-squeezed states: Methods

-Complementarily, in order to fully certify the amount of entanglement one might want to also find an {\it upper-bound} to those entanglement monotones, which is a problem that has also received some attention and is similarly complex, as it still requires an optimization over quantum states or decompositions~\cite{NavascuesPRL2009,barreiro2010experimental,KayPRA2011,GUHNE2011406,KampermannPRA1012,brierley2017convexseparationconvexoptimization,ShangGuhne2018,TiesScipost2024}.
-Similarly as for the lower bound, an upper bound can be calculated from the distance to any given separable state, which can be then eventually minimized over all separable states (or a subset of them).
-Numerically, this optimization can be done by using algorithms for optimizing a function over a known convex set~\cite{ShangGuhne2018}, which in this case is obtained as the convex hull of the set of pure product states.
+Beyond witnesses, to fully certify the distance to the set of fully separable states, {\it upper bounds} are needed.
+This problem is similarly (if not more) complex, as it requires an optimization over quantum states or decompositions~\cite{NavascuesPRL2009,barreiro2010experimental,KayPRA2011,GUHNE2011406,KampermannPRA1012,brierley2017convexseparationconvexoptimization,ShangGuhne2018,TiesScipost2024}.
+At the same time, a generic upper bound can be calculated by finding the distance to any given separable state, which can then be minimized over all (or a subset of) separable states.
+Numerically, this can be attempted using convex optimization algorithms~\cite{GuhneReimpellWernerPRL07,KampermannPRA1012,ShangGuhne2018}, where the feasible set is the convex hull of pure product states, or symmetrizations thereof, as discussed in \cref{sec:ent_dist_monotones}.

-For example, a non-optimal upper bound to the BSA can be found by calculating the distance $D_{BSA}(\varrho , \sigma)$ as in \cref{eq:DBSA} to {\it any} given separable state, which can be then optimized over all separable states, eventually converging to the actual value of the BSA.
-Clearly, in the most general case both the optimization for the lower bound as well as that for the upper bound become extremely challenging even for few-qubit systems.
-However in some cases the problem can be simplified, especially when the quantum states of interest have some symmetry \be \varrho = \sum_{U_i \in G} U_i \varrho U_i^\dagger := \mathcal P_G(\varrho) , \ee where $G$ is a subgroup of unitaries that do not increase entanglement.
-For example in the case of symmetry under particle permutations and rotations, as it is the case for spin-squeezed states, both the witnesses and the ansatz separable states can be restricted to be rotationally and permutationally invariant without loosing generality.